 It’s been just over two years since I stepped foot in one of my favourite countries and experienced the ultimate solo birthday trip to Thailand’s biggest Island, Phuket.

 I had so many first-time experiences that made my trip a meaningful one.
 On a trip, I was able to go out of my comfort zone, try new things, connect with numerous people and create new memories.
-Thailand is often nicknamed the land of smiles for a reason.
-It’s the Thai people for me that expressed kindness towards me and the beautiful encounters that made my solo trip extra special.
+Thailand has often been nicknamed the land of smiles for a reason.
+The Thai people for me expressed kindness towards me and the beautiful encounters made my solo trip extra special.

 The Elderly Woman Who Gave Me Her Slippers At The Elephant Sanctuary

 On my first day in Phuket, I wanted to ease myself into my trip and decided to spend the afternoon at the Green Elephant Phuket Sanctuary feeding and bathing elephants.
 It was an awesome feeling seeing elephants up close and personal.
 I learnt a deal about the mistreatment of elephants in Thailand.
 Some elephants are used for trekking as part of the tourism industry which can cause permanent damage to their spine.
 There was one elephant who was traumatised from the abuse she received from her previous owners who wouldn’t let anyone touch her.
 Even so, it was an amazing experience, and I found the elephants were incredibly affectionate.

 As I was capturing a memorable selfie with an elephant, my sandals ripped, and I would have continued walking barefoot in the muddy terrain if it wasn’t for an elderly Thai woman’s kind gesture.
 She saw my frantic expression and immediately removed her slippers from her feet and swapped her slippers with mine so I could continue to enjoy the rest of the tour and not have to worry about stepping on elephant poo.
 Later on, I returned her slippers and expressed my gratitude to her.